chingu-voyage6/Bears-Team-07/README.md

 -   [x] Brainstorm Project Ideas
 -   [ ] Define Workflow and Setup Development Environment
 -   [ ] Define your MVP

+# Workflow and Setup
+This is a test